anebz/cloud/Accreditations/aws_solutions_associate.md

 API Gateway can scale using AWS Edge locations, but for bursts of API, you need to configure throttling limits.
 Any request over the limit will receive a 429 HTTP response.

+X-Ray: traces and analyzes **user requests** as they travel through the API Gateway

 ---